 Houston Breast Lift (Mastopexy)

 A Breast Lift (Mastopexy) is a plastic surgery procedure that provides women with breasts that appear more youthful and shapelier in appearance.
 During the Breast Lift procedure, a plastic surgeon can address a variety of breast issues such as sagging, drooping and asymmetry.
-At Lift Plastic Surgery in Houston, Dr. Shitel Patel and Dr. Tuan Truong perform Breast Lift surgeries regularly in order to help patients achieve the look that they desire.
+At Lift Plastic Surgery in Houston, Dr. Shitel Patel performs Breast Lift surgeries regularly in order to help patients achieve the look that they desire.

 inn some cases, a breast lift can also be combined with a breast augmentation.